 Then click “compare now.”

 Then the agency finder will show you comparison charts with general information, quality of patient care, and patient survey results.
 Use the comparison charts to help you make a decision about which home health agencies you want to contact.

 To qualify for home benefits, a doctor will need to certify that you have a medical need.
 For example, your policy will not pay for your stair lift if you still can walk up the stairs on your own without too much difficulty.

 As another example, if you only need a nurse to help you with something occasional, like blood transfusions, your policy will not pay for you to have a full-time live-in nurse.

 Your doctor will have to meet you in person to determine that you are homebound and need skilled nursing care.
 After your initial certification, your doctor must recertify your home health care plan once every two months.
 A Medicare-certified home health agency (HHA) must provide the care.

 When You Should Buy

 Like other health insurance policies, you should buy a long-term care policy before you need it.
 Pre-existing conditions and your age can raise your premiums.
 If you buy while you’re still healthy, you’ll likely have lower costs.
 However, if you can’t afford the premium now, while you’re healthy, then it may be best to wait.

 One of our licensed and experienced agents can help you figure out if a long-term policy is something you should buy now or wait for.
 If you think it’s time to buy now, we’ll help you find a great plan in your area.

-This post was originally published on December 07, 2017, by Anastasia Iliou, but was updated on April 17, 2019, by Troy Frink.
+This post was originally published on December 07, 2017, by Anastasia Iliou, and was updated on August 07, 2019, by Troy Frink.